Epic Games acquires artist portfolio marketplace ArtStation

-San Francisco, May 4 (IANS) Epic Games has acquired ArtStation which is an online marketplace for digital artists for an undisclosed sum.
+San Francisco: Epic Games has acquired ArtStation which is an online marketplace for digital artists for an undisclosed sum.

 Founded in 2014, ArtStation provides a platform for creators across games, media and entertainment where they can develop and share their portfolios, post and discover job opportunities.